worldbank/metadata-editor/docs/managing_templates.md

 ![image](https://user-images.githubusercontent.com/35276300/214394808-d752cb8e-b007-4642-9e16-e2cb26b16e91.png)

 The Metadata Editor application comes with a collection of pre-designed custom templates (the *IHSN templates*), covering all data types.
-Generating new custom templates is thus not a requirement to make use of the Metadata Editor.
+Generating custom templates is thus not a requirement to make use of the Metadata Editor.

+NOTE ON CORE TEMPLATES:

+New core templates (new version, new standards): import from GitHub or IHSN.

+NOTES ON THE USE OF CUSTOM TEMPLATES:

+1. When you document a dataset, the template is saved in the Project.
+2. Metadata generated using a template can be edited using another template.
+The selection /switching of the template impacts what is shown in the metadata entry forms; it does not change the content.
+3. If you read metadata that contain element X using a template that does not include element X and save, the element will NOT be deleted from the metadata.
+So you do not have to worry about the template you use.
+The selection of a template will never result in automatic deletion of existing content.

 ## Creating or editing a custom template

-To build and select the templates to be used:
+To build a custom template:
--	Duplicate a core template and build your template from the standard or schema
+-	Duplicate and edit a core template.
+You will then build your template from the original standard or schema.
--	Import a custom template
+-	Modify a custom template.
+You will then build your template from a subset of the original standard or schema.
--	Modify a custom template
+-	Import a custom template.

 You will need at least one user template per data type you curate, and one to be used for external resources.
 One custom template per data type will be selected as the default one.